Svalbard: Religion

-Most of the population is Christian and affiliated with the Church of Norway.
+Most of the population is Christian.
+Most of the Norwegians are affiliated with the Church of Norway.
+Russian and Ukrainian population belongs to the Orthodox Church.
 Catholics on the archipelago are pastorally served by the Territorial Prelature of Tromsø.

 Politics

 The Svalbard Treaty of 1920 established full Norwegian sovereignty over the archipelago.
 The islands are, unlike the Norwegian Antarctic territories, a part of the Kingdom of Norway and not a dependency.
 The treaty came into effect in 1925, following the Svalbard Act.
 All forty-eight signatory countries of the treaty have the right to conduct commercial activities on the archipelago without discrimination, although all activity is subject to Norwegian legislation.
 The treaty limits Norway's right to collect taxes to that of financing services on Svalbard.
 Therefore, Svalbard has a lower income tax than mainland Norway, and there is no value added tax.
 There is a separate budget for Svalbard to ensure compliance.
-Svalbard is a demilitarized zone, as the treaty prohibits the establishment of military installations.
-Norwegian military activity is limited to fishery surveillance by the Norwegian Coast Guard as the treaty requires Norway to protect the natural environment.

 Svalbard is not governed by Norway's policies on migration and does not issue visas or residence permits itself.
 Foreigners do not need a visa or work and residence permits from the Norwegian authorities to travel to Svalbard.
 However, foreign citizens with a visa requirement for the Schengen Area must have a Schengen visa when travelling to and from Svalbard via mainland Norway.

 The Svalbard Act established the institution of the Governor of Svalbard (Sysselmester, formerly Sysselmannen), who holds the responsibility as both county governor and chief of police, as well as holding other authority granted from the executive branch.
 Duties include environmental policy, family law, law enforcement, search and rescue, tourism management, information services, contact with foreign settlements, and judge in some areas of maritime inquiries and judicial examinations—albeit never in the same cases as acting as police.
 Since 2021, Lars Fause has been governor.
 The institution is subordinate to the Ministry of Justice and the Police, but reports to other ministries in matters within their portfolio.